-Former San Francisco Glants manager Dusty Baker decided not to renew his contract with the ballclub.
+Former San Francisco Giants manager Dusty Baker decided not to renew his contract with the ballclub.
 Baker becomes the first manager in almost three decades to leave his team after reaching the World Series.
 Dusty Baker no longer with Giants Associated Press SAN FRANCISCO Manager Dusty Baker is leaving the San Francisco Giants less than two weeks after leading them to the World Series.
 General manager Brian Sabean made the announcement Wednesday, the day Baker's contract expired.
-"It has become increasingly apparent that Dusty's interest in exploring opportunities elsewhere is paramount in his mind," Sabean said.
+"It has become increasingly apparent that Dusty's interest in exploring opportunities elsewhere is paramount in his mind,' Sabean said.
 "There remained non-compensation issues that he seemed reluctant to embrace."
-Sabean said he recommended to owner Peter A three-time NL Manager of the Year, Baker has had differences with Magowan, mainly on who deserves the most credit for the franchise's recent success. end.
+Sabean said he recommended to owner Peter three-time Manager of the Year, Baker has had differences with Magowan, mainly on who deserves the most credit for the franchise's recent success.
 Baker becomes the first manager in nearly three decades to leave a team right after guiding it to the World Series.
 Dick Williams led Oakland to the 1973 championship and then retired - he was hired by the California Angels during the 1974 season.
-The Chicago Cubs and to express interest in Baker.
-Sabean said he will have Seattle Mariners are likely immediately.
+The Chicago Cubs and Seattle Mariners are likely to express interest in Baker.
+Sabean said he will have Magowan that negotiations a short list of candidates immediately.